If you were to conjure up a list of wine-friendly destinations,

 The Land and the Barn

 Blackberry Farm isn’t just a cute name – the land is constantly worked, providing the Inn and restaurant therein with an impressive bounty of everything from heirloom produce and wildflower honey to freshly laid eggs and artisan cheese.
 It’s an incredible representation of the land, and it can all be experienced bite by bite at the on-premise restaurant, The Barn.
 It’s here that Executive Chef Joseph Lenn knits together what the other skilled artisans at Blackberry Farm produce, creating harmony, balance, and some pretty mouthwatering cuisine.
 The accolades have been numerous and frequent, many of them from some of the leading lights in the world of food and wine, and one glimpse at the rustic-meets-luxury setting, menu, and cellar, leaves little doubt as to why.The requested photo source cannot be loaded at this time.
-Error: APINotFoundError Code: 400, this user does not exist
+Error: OAuthAccessTokenException Code: 400, The access_token provided is invalid.

 The Barn is housed in the very structure it was named for, the network of wooden beams stretching high into the cavernous ceiling over the white-linen draped tables surrounded by eager guests.
 The interplay between the pastoral architecture and surroundings and the upholstered wing chairs, candle-strewn chandeliers, and fine china is simply beautiful, creating the sort of easygoing glamour that’s reflected in the food.